BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsChangelog.md

 			now activates while your gun's magazine is half-full instead of needing it to be full.

 		- Fancy Mathematics
-			now has a consistent buff instead of relying on how much health you are
+			now has a consistent buff instead of relying on how much health you have

 		- Robot Rampage moved to tier 2
 			Now also gives 50% melee damage to Gaige.